 I am sorry.
 I cannot tell you to go out and get this from your health food store or Arabic store.
 It is an ancient food, made with grape juice, boiled to death and then whipped (called debs el-3enab madroob).
 Even in Beirut, most of the people I ask have never tasted it.
 It is a typical village or rural food, produced by the older generations.
 My mom’s friend made it yearly well into her early eighties, in her tiny kitchen.
 I will make it myself one day, once I hit my seventies.
-Just kidding, I will try to make it this Fall.
+Just kidding.

 It is sweet as can be, with a hint of tanginess.
 Creamy and perfect as a spread over bread and (why not) with sliced bananas, a la Elvis.

 It is composed of grape juice.
 No sugar added, no nothing added.

 What is available however at the Middle-Eastern stores, some supermarkets, health food chains and online, is the commercial variety of grape molasses.
 The texture is thinner, but it does get thicker once the jar has been opened for a while.
 The color is darker and the taste is a tad acrid, like other types of molasses.